07740 877 544 email@example.com

 - Clean lint free cloths

 - Cotton wool balls or very soft dusting brush

-Once you have drawn or transferred your design onto the sign’s surface, you are ready to begin hand lettering the areas which will be gold.
+Once you have drawn or transferred your design onto the sign’s surface, you’re ready to begin hand lettering the areas which will be gold.

-I’ve taped this panel to my partition wall but you can use an easel or props to adjust the panel at a suitable working height.
+I’ve taped this panel to my easel but you can use props to adjust the panel at a suitable working height.

-Do you prefer to hand letter or transfer the gold leaf with the panel laid flat?
-If so, stand it up regularly to ensure that your painting is the way you want to see it.
-It is easy to go squint or off centre with the panel on it’s back, so always try to work upright.
+If you prefer to hand letter or transfer the gold leaf with the panel laid flat, stand it up regularly.
+This ensures your painting is the way you want to see it.
+It’s easy to go squint or off centre with the panel on its back, so always try to work upright.

 For this guide, I’m using Wright’s of Lymm one hour gold size.
 The size is a type of paint which the gold leaf will adhere to – like a paintable glue.
 The time duration indicates how long the size will take to dry fully.
 I have to judge the right tackiness of the size before it dries completely and is no longer tacky.

 I know that I won’t be able to paint all of the lettering and logo and apply all of the gold leaf within the one hour drying time.
 So, I’m dividing the gold leaf areas, beginning with the logo at the top of the sign and planning ahead.

 Test paint a sample of the gold size before painting your sign.
 This will help in understanding how long you will have before the tackiness time window begins.

 The 23 carat gold leaf which I will be using is purchased in small books, supplied by A. S. Handover in London.
 The gold leaf is on transferrable paper pages and is called transfer leaf.